 Biology and by extension medicine is subject to such faulty thinking too.
 That we could do something does not mean we ought to do it.
 The benefits have to be weighted against the drawbacks.
 Oftentimes the drawbacks are so great people describing a possibility are not at all promoting it.
 In addition, there are misconceptions on what scientists say is possible.
 For example old ideas of eugenics are now considered inefficient.

 Above all behavioural science is subject to such erroneous thinking.
 Descriptions of human behaviour are no recommendations.
-Usually behaviours are described by individuals which do not show it themselves.
+Usually behaviours are described by individuals which not showing it themselves.
 Why would they promote it?
 Humans show loads of different customs.
 Apart from outright bad habits some habits work for some but not other individuals.
 This difference some does not seem to consider.

 Archaeology and history are subjects which consensus some dislike.
 Descriptions of the past are treated as if they were cautionary.
 Rather it is the opposite.
 Based on several ethical systems things were often worse before.
 However, one does not have to take up stand for or against something.
 What has happened has happened and it still has consequences.
 Denying parts of the past only makes these consequences mysterious.
 From a scientific point of view one does not want mysteries were truth can be approached.
 A truth one can’t take for granted without systematically examining the issue.